 Wingham has had a long history of Scottish influence, beginning with the settling of Scottish immigrants in the early 1800s.

-They arrived with very few possessions and struggled to establish a way of life in a sometimes hostile environment, surviving the pneumonic influenza pandemic of 1918-19, severe floods and devastating droughts.
+They arrived with very few possessions and struggled to establish a way of life in a sometimes hostile environment, surviving the pneumonic influenza pandemic of 1918-19, severe floods, fires and devastating droughts.

 They helped make the townships of Wingham, Mt George, Tinonee and Gloucester what they are today.
 Many descendants of these early settlers still reside in the district and are very proud of their Scottish heritage.